KsNewSpace/Parallax_MaskKSC/README.md

 ![image](screenshots/bonkers.jpg)

+*<div align="center">This could be your KSP</div>*

-Check every mod for dependencies (I will add them later here too)
+Please check every mod for dependencies in case I forget to list them

 ## Audio - Visual (mostly)